 Photosynthesis is not just a recipe for breakfast.
 It is also a superpower.
 And trees are among the greatest superheroes of them all!
 When it comes to climate change, forests—and therefore, trees—have an outsized potential as a solution, particularly in inland states like ours.
 It almost goes without saying that avoiding the conversion of forests to other uses is critical to maintaining their ability to store carbon.
 We also need to manage them well—as the diverse, complex ecosystems they were meant to be.
 Yet by far the biggest opportunity, both globally and locally, is the reforestation of areas where forests have been lost.
 We need to get on that, and fast!

-The Nature Conservancy and American Forests have published a new tool, the Reforestation Hub, that highlights the best opportunities for reforestation across the U.S. and shows us that Minnesota’s reforestation opportunity could be as high as 3.6 million acres.
+The Nature Conservancy and American Forests have published a new tool, the Reforestation Hub, that highlights the best opportunities for reforestation across the U.S. and shows us that Minnesota’s reforestation opportunity is estimated at 2.09 million acres.
 But what would it actually take to accomplish such an ambitious goal?
-Well, Nature Conservancy Lead Scientist for North America, Joe Fargione, suggests that an ambitious scenario would be reforesting roughly 40 percent of those acres by 2040.
+Well, Nature Conservancy Lead Scientist for North America Joe Fargione suggests that an ambitious scenario would be reforesting roughly 40% of those acres by 2040.

 To simplify, let’s take a million acres of reforestation in Minnesota by 2040 and run down some quick numbers...
 To accomplish the goal, we’d need roughly 781 million tree seedlings—or 43.3 million seedlings per year.
 Current annual seedling production in Minnesota is roughly 6.1 million across both public and private nurseries.
 Reaching our goal of one million acres would require roughly eight times the level of current production.
 Ambitious, but not impossible.